imjoy-team/imjoy-cloud-annotation/docs/task-manager.md

 Name                    | string     | Name of the task, e.g. will be used in the dropdown menu.
 Type                    | string     | Type of task, e.g. `annotation`
 Description             | string     | Longer description of the task.
+Owners                  | list     | The owners of the task, should be a list of emails.
 Allow User upload       | True/False | Can user also upload their own data?
 Input files             | list       | List of all input files, e.g. images, that should be displayed but won't be modified.
 Target files            | list       | List of all target files, i.e. files that will be modified upon user intervention.
 For segmentation, this will be the segmentation results (see below).
 Sampling Method         | choise     | How the samples are selected `sequential` or `random`.
 User per sample         | number | how many users can open a sample at the same time.
 Minimal completion time (s) | number | Minimal time before a user can request a new sample.
 Task visibility         | choice     | `public`: can be seen by all users, except users on the `blacklist` (email addresses). `protected`: task can be seen only by users listed in `whitelist` (email addresses).
 Sample visibility       | choice     | `public`: all samples can be openly accessed, also simultaneously by multiple users; `protected`: users can only see 1 assigned sample at a time, which will be assigned, not allowed to jump to any sample for annotation.
-Sample Status File Name | string     | Name of file that will be created once a sample has been annotated by a user.
-Expires in (s) | number | Duration after which a file will be released when being open by a user and not be resubmitted. client config | string | Configuration for the client (Kaibu).
+Expires in (s)          | number | Duration after which a file will be released when being open by a user and not be resubmitted.
+Tags                    | list | The tags for the task, if it contains a `production`, then remove the task will require additional confirmation (with its task id) client config | string | Configuration for the client (Kaibu).
 The proposed default creates a vector layer for polygon annotation.

 ### Public vs private tasks